 Michael Wood lays out 30+ years of experience in the trenches in this one-of-a-kind presentation.
 He shows you how to focus on business objectives, write practical project plans, cope with changing priorities, deliver continuous and effective communication, build confidence in your project management abilities, and most important...make it all look easy.

 It is the projects that an organization undertakes that determine its strategy.
 Without a tie to execution, a company's stated strategy is no more than words on paper.
-Join Jennifer Russell in this video presentation to learn about how to use strategic planning in the execution of your projects and turn vision into reality.
+Join Jennifer Tharp in this video presentation to learn about how to use strategic planning in the execution of your projects and turn vision into reality.

-Jennifer Russell moves past the current CSR fads and explains why you, as a project manager, should be concerned with corporate social responsibility.
+Jennifer Tharp moves past the current CSR fads and explains why you, as a project manager, should be concerned with corporate social responsibility.
 Learn how responsible and sustainable projects have a real impact on the success of your projects, your business, and ultimately your career.